 The Minnesota Department of Transportation spends hundreds of millions of dollars annually to build our state’s roads, bridges and transitways.
-Despite being a significant job creator with access to strong workforce development programs, MnDOT has never met its goal to hire 6 percent women and 11 percent people of color each year.
+Despite being a significant job creator with access to strong workforce development programs, MnDOT has never met its goal to hire 6 percent women and up to 32 percent people of color each year.

 In 2009, HIRE Minnesota stepped in to demand change.
-We have brought hundreds of people to MnDOT headquarters to send the me that we wouldn’t leave until women and people of color got a fair share of the jobs.
-But we have also engaged in collaborative solutions, taking a leadership role in designing specific tools that could result in more jobs for women and people of color.
+Since then, we have brought hundreds of people to MnDOT headquarters to send the message that we wouldn’t leave until women and people of color got a fair share of the jobs.
+We have also engaged in collaborative solutions, taking a leadership role in designing specific tools and strategies that could result in more jobs for women and people of color.